nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

   existingClaim: ""
 ```

-Note that no NMaaS specific information has been used in the chart.
+Note that no nmaas specific information has been used in the chart.
 The same chart can be used to create an instance of the uptime-kuma application on any Kubernetes cluster.

 Once the chart has been created, it should be uploaded to a Helm repository.
 There are many providers which allow hosting of Helm charts free of charge.

-!!! note "Submitting an Application to the NMaaS catalog"
+!!! note "Submitting an Application to the nmaas catalog"

      For more information, please have a look at our dedicated guide where a step-by-step explanation is provided on using GitHub for hosting and publishing Helm charts - [Adding a New Application](../../nmaas-applications/new-application.md).

-## Adding a new Application to the NMaaS Catalog
+## Adding a new Application to the nmaas Catalog

-After the chart has been updated to a public Helm repository, the new application wizard can be used to add it to the NMaaS catalog.
+After the chart has been updated to a public Helm repository, the new application wizard can be used to add it to the nmaas catalog.

-- Login as the administrator user within the NMaaS portal and choose `Settings -> Applications`.
+- Login as the administrator user within the nmaas portal and choose `Settings -> Applications`.
 - Click on the blue `Add` button in the top-left corner.
 - The new application wizard consists of 7 steps.
 These steps are:
     - General information